 During the conduct of clinical trials, patients report changes in their health, including illnesses, injuries and discomforts, to their study doctor.
 Often, it is not possible to determine whether or not the product candidate being studied caused these conditions.
 It is possible that as we test our product candidates in larger, longer and more extensive clinical programs with different dosing regimens and in combination with other immunotherapies, or as use of these product candidates becomes more widespread if they receive regulatory approval, illnesses, injuries, discomforts and other adverse events that were observed in earlier trials, as well as conditions that did not occur or went undetected in previous trials, will be reported by subjects.
 For example, possibly drug-related or drug-related serious adverse events have been observed during our Phase 1/1b clinical trial and our amended Phase 1b/2 clinical trial in patients receiving combination therapy with ciforadenant and Tecentriq include hemolytic anemia, encephalitis, hepatitis, pneumonitis, mucositis, myocarditis and dermatitis.
 Other toxicities observed during our Phase 1/1b clinical trial and our amended Phase 1b/2 clinical trial were mild and are commonly seen in patients with advanced cancers, such as nausea, vomiting, fatigue, rash, diarrhea, fever, abdominal pain, cough, constipation and decreased appetite.
 Other immune-oncology drugs also have been found occasionally to induce immune related toxicities such as colitis, hepatitis, pneumonitis, myocarditis and various endocrine diseases.
-Such side effects could also be exacerbated when ciforadenant is administered in combination with Tecentriq which is provided for in a portion of our Phase 1/1b clinical trial and amended Phase 1b/2 clinical trial as well as in Genentech's Phase 1b/2 clinical trial under our collaboration agreement, or when ciforadenant is administered in higher doses, which we have begun exploring as part of a protocol amendment.
+Such side effects could also be exacerbated when ciforadenant is administered in combination with Tecentriq which is provided for in a portion of our Phase 1/1b clinical trial and amended Phase 1b/2 clinical trial as well as in Genentech's Phase 1b/2 clinical trial under our collaboration agreement, or when ciforadenant is administered in higher doses, which we added as part of a protocol amendment.

 In March 2018, we began enrolling patients in our Phase 1/1b trial evaluating CPI-006.
-We have completed the dose escalation stage where patients receive CPI-006 alone and we recently selected the recommended dose of 18 mg/kg and initiated the disease expansion phase in the monotherapay arm of our CPI-006 clinical trial.
-We are also enrolling patients in the dose escalation phase in the ciforadenant combiniation arm of the trial.
-We expect that successive cohorts of enrolled patients will receive increasing doses of CPI-006 in combination with ciforadenant or an anti-PD-1.
-To date, although only a limited number of patients have been enrolled and the follow-up period has been necessarily short, we have observed one patient with Grade 3 anemia.
-We have seen one patient develop Grade 3 hyponatremia at a dose of 24 mg/kg.
+We have completed the dose escalation stage where patients receive CPI-006 alone and in combination with ciforadenant and we recently selected the recommended dose of 18 mg/kg and initiated the disease expansion phase in both the monotherapy and the combination arm with ciforadenant of our CPI-006 clinical trial.
+We are also enrolling patients in the dose escalation phase in the pembrolizumab combination arm of the trial.
+We expect that successive cohorts of enrolled patients will receive increasing doses of CPI-006 in combination with pembrolizumab or in combination with ciforadenant and pembrolizumab.
+To date, although only a limited number of patients have been enrolled and the follow-up period has been short.
+No dose-limiting toxicities have been observed at doses up to and including 18 mg/kg.